The Connection Between Buildings and Greenhouse Gas Emissions

 The Illinois EPA developed the State of Illinois Priority Climate Action Plan in 2024 to complement CEJA, establishing clear steps and incentives for building decarbonization.
 The Plan identifies the building and transportation sectors as the primary areas for achievable and economically viable emissions reductions, and aims to reduce building energy use by 33% by 2050.
 These reductions also deliver meaningful benefits to disadvantaged communities, aligning with Illinois’ goals for equity and sustainability.

-• How emissions are characterized
+• How emissions are categorized and defined.

 How are building emissions characterized?